 I never know how detailed to get in explaining the process.
 I will keep it simple and add detail later if enough people ask for it!

 Basically the knives start out as a bar of 52100 high carbon steel.
 I heat the steel up to over 1600º in a forge and hammer the knives into shape.
 I get them as close to their final shape as I can get them, then finish the profiling on my belt sander.
-I drill holes for pins and heat treat the knives using a heat treat oven, quenching in oil and then tempering them in the oven.
+I drill holes for pins and heat treat the knives using a kiln, quenching in oil and then tempering them in the oven.

 Once the epoxy is cured, I shape the handle, buff the wood, and etch the blade to show what the steel will look like as it develops its own patina with age.
 Each knife gets its edge tested, just to make sure it is working as it should, and is placed in a little box to be sent off to you!